TengMCing/PhD/Thesis/03-chap3.pdf.md

 Alternatively, the output could be a meaningful and interpretable numerical measure useful for assessing residual plots, such as the strength of suspicious visual patterns reflecting the extent of model violations, or the difficulty index for identifying whether a residual plot has no issues.
 However, these numeric measures are often informally used in daily communication but are not typically formalized or rigorously defined.
 For the purpose of training a model, this numeric measure has to be quantifiable.

-In this study, we chose to define and use a distance between a true residual plot and a theoretical "good" residual plot.
+In this study, we chose to define and use a distance between a true residual plot and a theoretically "good" residual plot.
 This is further explained in @sec-model-distance-between-residual-plots. @vo2016localizing have also demonstrated that defining a proper distance between images can enhance the matching accuracy in image search compared to a binary outcome model.

-## Distance from a Theoretical "Good" Residual Plot  {#sec-model-distance-between-residual-plots}
+## Distance from a Theoretically "Good" Residual Plot  {#sec-model-distance-between-residual-plots}

 To develop a computer vision model for assessing residual plots within the visual inference framework, it is important to precisely define a numerical measure of "difference" or "distance" between plots.
 This distance can take the form of a basic statistical operation on pixels, such as the sum of square differences, however, a pixel-to-pixel comparison makes little sense in comparing residual plots where the main interest would be structural patterns.
 Alternatively, it could involve established image similarity metrics like the Structural Similarity Index Measure [@wang2004image] which compares images by integrating three perception features of an image: contrast, luminance, and structure (related to average, standard deviation and correlation of pixel values over a window, respectively).
 These image similarity metrics are tailored for image comparison in vastly different tasks to evaluating data plots, where only essential plot elements require assessment [@chowdhury2018measuring].
 We can alternatively define a notion of distance by integrating key plot elements (instead of key perception features like luminance, contrast, and structure), such as those captured by scagnostics mentioned in @sec-model-introduction, but the functional form still needs to be carefully refined to accurately reflect the extent of the violations.

-In this section, we introduce a distance measure between a true residual plot and a theoretical 'good' residual plot.
+In this section, we introduce a distance measure between a true residual plot and a theoretically 'good' residual plot.
 This measure quantifies the divergence between the residual distribution of a given fitted regression model and that of a correctly specified model.
 The computation assumes knowledge of the data generating processes for predictors and response variables.
 Since these processes are often unknown in practice, we will discuss a method to estimate this distance using a computer vision model in Section @sec-model-distance-estimation.

 ### Residual Distribution